automl/amltk/docs/guides/optimization.md

 a host of more useful options, such as:

 * Setting constraints on your evaluation function, such as memory, wall time and cpu time, concurrency limits and call limits.
-Please refer to the [Task guide](./tasks.md) for more information.
+Please refer to the [Scheduling guide](./scheduling.md) for more information.
 * Stop the scheduler with whatever stopping criterion you wish.
-Please refer to the [Tasks guide](./tasks.md) for more information.
+Please refer to the [Scheduling guide](./scheduling.md) for more information.
 * Optimize over complex pipelines.
 Please refer to the [Pipeline guide](./pipelines.md) for more information.
 * Using different parallelization strategies, such as [Dask](https://dask.org/), [Ray](https://ray.io/),
 [Slurm](https://slurm.schedmd.com/), and [Apache Airflow](https://airflow.apache.org/).
-* Use a whole host of more callbacks to control you system, check out the [Task guide](./tasks.md) for more information.
+* Use a whole host of more callbacks to control you system, check out the [Scheduling guide](./scheduling.md) for more information.
 * Run the scheduler using `asyncio` to allow interactivity, run as a server or other more advanced use cases.